Phillip Aspinall: Ordained ministry

 Aspinall was ordained a deacon in Tasmania on 25 July 1987 and a priest two years later.
 He served as assistant curate, assistant priest and parish priest in various locations in Tasmania including Claremont.
 He was director of Anglicare Tasmania (1994–1999) was Archdeacon for Church and Society for two years.

 Aspinall was consecrated as a bishop on 29 June 1999 in Adelaide where he served as an assistant bishop until December 2001.

 In 2003, a widely reported allegation of child sexual abuse by another priest, Louis Daniels, in Tasmania implicated Aspinall as being associated with the circumstances leading to the alleged abuse.
 Aspinall denied that he was in any way involved with the circumstances of the alleged abuse.
 The archbishop conceded he had written a reference for Daniels when he was sentenced in 1999.
 Aspinall was mentioned in the royal commission investigating sexual abuse in organisations.

-By his own admission, Aspinall was surprised by a "no religion" campaign which was launched by an atheist lobby group in the lead-up to the 2011 Census.
+By his admission, Aspinall was surprised by a "no religion" campaign which was launched by an atheist lobby group in the lead-up to the 2011 Census.

 In terms of social justice issues, Aspinall has spoken out against the ill-treatment of asylum seekers.

 Aspinall has encouraged new money-making ventures for the diocese.
 During the cathedral's completion several fundraising efforts were made.
 He has also initiated ventures to allow parishioners to tithe via direct debit and leave their estates to the diocese by distributing information about creating wills that favour the diocese.

 Between the retirement of Philip Freier on 31 March 2020 and the election of Geoffrey Smith on 7 April 2020, Aspinall served as interim primate.
 On August 29, 2022, Aspinall announced his resignation as Archbishop of Brisbane to take effect from 5PM February 2, 2023.

 Aspinall retired as archbishop in December 2022.